 Leaf Mold - Use Fall Leaves to Improve Garden Soil

 It is easy to convert dry leaves into a wonderful mulch and soil amendment for the garden.
 Shredded leaves, or leaf mold, can be mixed into the soil to loosen heavy clay or spread like mulch.
+It can be added to a container mix for outdoor potted plants that dry out so quickly as leaf mold helps retain moisture.

 Fall is such a beautiful time of year - the clean, cool air, the final burst of flowers, and the brief, amazing glow of autumn leaves.
 Then they all turn brown and fall, littering the ground.
 It looks pretty at first, then becomes a nuisance.
 It seems like such a waste; all those gigantic trash bags full of dry leaves lining the streets.
 But no more.
 Don't waste fallen leaves when you can turn them into a helpful addition to your garden.